 As stated in the Project Description, surf zone pipeline removal operations would be scheduled to avoid the most sensitive periods (December 1 through May 31) when the haul-out area is in use by harbor seals.
-The harbor seal rookery is largely abandoned in the summer and fall, due to unrestricted, seasonal public access and beach activities, which will correspond to when the proposed beach and offshore Project activities will occur; therefore, Project activities associated with pipeline removal are not expected to cause incidental harassment of Pacific Harbor Seal.
+The harbor seal rookery is less populated by seals in the summer and fall, when there is seasonal public access and beach activities, which will correspond to when the proposed beach and offshore Project activities will occur; therefore, Project activities associated with pipeline removal are not expected to cause incidental harassment of Pacific Harbor Seal.
 However, decommissioning and remediation work conducted in adjacent areas when harbor seals are present may result in disturbance of this rookery, resulting in a potentially significant impact to this species.